frenetic-lang/tutorials/02-OxRepeater.md

 ### Introduction to OpenFlow

-In a basic SDN, all switches connect to a centralized controller machine.
+In a basic software-defined networking (SDN), all switches connect to a centralized controller machine.
 The controller thus has a global view of the network and can program all switches to implement a unified, network-wide policy.
 To program a switch, the controller uses a standard protocol, such as